wppbav/bavapi-sdk-python/docs/usage/basic.md

     The request will use `name="Facebook"`, because values specified in the `filters` parameter take precedence.

 ### Value filters

+!!! info "Read more in the [API documentation](https://developer.wppbav.com/docs/2.x/customizing/filters)"

 "Value" filters refer to filtering on the values of the data returned by the endpoint, as opposed to filtering via query parameters specified in the Fount API [documentation](https://developer.wppbav.com/docs/2.x/customizing/fields).
 For example, filtering by category name or by sector in the `brandscape-data` endpoint.